Call for Proposals 2019-2020

-The Center for the Humanities and the Public Sphere is pleased to announce its call for proposals for 2018-2019.
-These programs will be supported by the Robert and Margaret Rothman Endowment for the Humanities, the Humanities Fund, the Tedder Endowed Research Award in the Humanities, and the Andrew W. Mellon Foundation.
-The Center encourages proposal submissions from faculty (and, in relevant instances, graduate students and staff) from disciplines across the humanities at the University of Florida.
-The calls for proposals for 2019-2020 fellowship and grant proposals will be announced in October 2018.
+The Center for the Humanities and the Public Sphere is pleased to announce its call for proposals for 2019-2020.
+These programs will be supported by the Robert and Margaret Rothman Endowment for the Humanities, the Humanities Fund, the Tedder Family Endowed Research Award in the Humanities, and the Yulee Fund.
+The Center encourages proposal submissions from faculty (and, in relevant instances, graduate students, staff, and community partners) from disciplines across the humanities at the University of Florida.

 This grant program allows faculty and graduate students to expand the existing University of Florida library collections in areas in and related to the humanities that are currently underserved.
 Resources may include print, digital, or audio-visual media that enhance scholarly research and teaching in the humanities as well as related disciplines.
 Requests that address the needs of broader constituencies of the University beyond the immediate applicants are judged especially favorably.
 This year, the Center expects to be able to award several grants of up to $5,000.

 The Center has sponsored this program in conjunction with the University of Florida Honors Program to encourage faculty members in different departments and colleges to collaborate in the classroom.
 Faculty members will thereby have the opportunity to create innovative undergraduate interdisciplinary courses and graduate seminars in the humanities, many of which would be difficult or impossible for a single faculty member to teach independently.
 The inspiration for this project is the belief that establishing relationships between faculty in separate disciplines is a long-term undertaking.
 However, the intensive experience of co-teaching a course from different disciplinary perspectives will create new synergies in the classroom and encourage faculty members from across the university to find new possibilities for connectivity and potential collaborative research or creative projects in and related to the humanities.
-The Center plans to fund two team-taught courses in 2018-2019, including course development funds of $1,500 to each faculty instructor and $5,000 to represented departments.
+The Center plans to fund two team-taught courses in 2019-2020.
+Grants include course development funds of $1,500 to each faculty instructor and $5,000 to represented departments.

-2019 Summer Fellowship at the National Humanities Center (deadline February 2019)
+2019 Summer Fellowship at the National Humanities Center (deadline anticipated February 2019)

-The Center for the Humanities and the Public Sphere, with the support of the Robert and Margaret Rothman Endowment for the Humanities, the College of Liberal Arts and Sciences (CLAS) and the College of the Arts (COTA), is pleased to announce a new one-month fellowship at the National Humanities Center (NHC) in Research Triangle Park, North Carolina for the period of June 4-29, 2018.
+The Center for the Humanities and the Public Sphere, with the support of the Robert and Margaret Rothman Endowment for the Humanities, the College of Liberal Arts and Sciences (CLAS) and the College of the Arts (COTA), is pleased to announce a one-month fellowship at the National Humanities Center (NHC) in Research Triangle Park, North Carolina for the period of June 3-28, 2019.
 One residential fellowship will be awarded from UF.
 Faculty from CLAS and COTA are eligible to apply.
 The NHC will make available its unique facilities to assist the fellow in making substantial progress on a humanities-research project.
-This includes the use of an individual office in the NHC’s quiet, light-filled glass building, suitable housing within driving distance, breakfast and lunch from the in-house chef and baker Monday-Friday, books requested by May 1, 2018, digital library requests in June 2018, and IT support during residency.
+This includes the use of an individual office in the NHC’s quiet, light-filled glass building, suitable housing within driving distance, breakfast and lunch from the in-house chef and baker Monday-Friday, books and digital library materials requested prior and during the stay, and IT support during residency.
 NHC Fellows are responsible for their own transportation to North Carolina and while at the NHC, as well as evening and weekend meals.
 There is no honorarium or stipend attached to the residential fellowship, but applicants may apply for the Humanities Center’s Rothman Faculty Summer Fellowship or other sources of funding as needed to support miscellaneous living expenses during the NHC fellowship period.

 - Programs in the Public Humanities – Statement of Intent (Web form)